-Deposit: The deposit is a predetermined amount of money that the tenant will provide to the landlord, who will hold the money to utilize if any damages are made to the property.
+The deposit is a predetermined amount of money that the tenant will provide to the landlord, who will either return the money or use it for any damages made to the property.

-Break clause/termination clauses: These terms and conditions will apply to the ways in which the tenant can break the lease or end the rental agreement early.
+These terms and conditions dictate how the tenant can break the lease or end the rental agreement early.

 A lot goes into finding the right accommodation and ensuring that the rental agreement includes all of the necessary components.
-Just be sure to cover all of the basics, read all of the fine print and be prepared to enjoy your new home!
+Just be sure to cover all of the basics, read all of the fine print and you’ll be able to enjoy your new home in no time!

 Please reach out to email@example.com if you have any suggestions or inquiries about the content on this page.